 When deciding whether or not to choose deferment, you should consider what will happen if you die early.
-If you die within the first six months of the commencement date of your plan, a proportion of the money will be refunded.
+If you die within the first six months of the commencement date of your plan (or within 12 months if COVID-19 is recorded on your death certificate as a contributory cause of death), a proportion of the money will be refunded.
 If you die outside of these timescales, no money will be refunded.
 This means your estate won't be reimbursed with any of the money you paid for your plan.